 If you have poor credit and thought installing a home security and home automation system was out of your reach, we’ve got some good news for you because nothing could be further from the truth!
 In fact, home security/automation systems are becoming more and more affordable by the day and many security companies now offer a wide variety of solutions that don’t require a credit check, a long-term contract, or even expensive upfront equipment costs.
-So let’s go over the top five home security systems for people with poor credit.
+So let’s go over the top four home security systems for people with poor credit.

 SimpliSafe has a different business model than most in the industry because they build their own security equipment.
 That means they can control the quality and pricing of their DIY wireless products.
 They also have five security systems to choose from and you can add additional equipment as you go.
 And, their alarms don’t require a monitoring subscription for them to work.
 The SimpliSafe equipment is very easy to install and can be done in about 30 minutes without any tools.
 In addition, they have very low monthly monitoring fees and they give their customers a 60-day trial to make sure everything is to their satisfaction.
 Here are the SimpliSafe pros and cons.

 - Low Monthly Fees

 - 60-Day Money-Back Guarantee